Taking Healing to New Perspectives (Q and A)

 An Interview with Bija Bennett for the International Spa Association

 Performing is a reciprocal event — what is outside of you comes in, and what is inside of you comes out.
 So dance allowed me to tap into something sacred inside myself.
 This is yoga.
 It’s the practice of linking to what is both inside and outside.
 I learned to use yoga in my own life and how to make it accessible to others.
-This kind of healing can be translated into business — by making it practical and available to all kinds of people’s lives.
+This kind of healing can be translated into business — especially the wellness business — by making it practical and available to all kinds of people’s lives.

 Q: How do you see that business heals others?